stangri/docs.openwrt.melmac.net/README.md

 ### On your router

 The repository is currently hosted at [GitHub](https://github.com).
 If you have problems accessing [my packages repo](https://repo.openwrt.melmac.net) or access to [GitHub](https://github.com) may be blocked at the location where your router is installed, skip to the [Add Repository (jsDelivr)](#add-repository-jsdelivr) section.
-Either repository requires downloads from https to be enabled on your router thru one of the SSL support packages.
+Both repositories use HTTPS protocol and require one of the SSL support packages to be installed on your router.

 #### Add Repository (GitHub)